NAISR: A 3D Neural Additive Model for Interpretable Shape Representation: Related Work

-\paragraph{Point Correspondence.} Establishing point correspondences is important to help experts to detect, understand, diagnose, and track diseases.
-Recently, ImplicitAtlas~\citep{yang2022implicitatlas}, DIF-Net~\citep{deng2021DIF}, DIT~\citep{zheng2021DIT}, and NDF~\citep{sun2022topology} were proposed to capture point correspondence within implicit shape representations.
-Dalca et al.~\citep{dalca2019learning} use templates conditioned on covariates for image registration.
-However, they did not explore covariate-specific deformations, shape representations or shape transfer.
-Currently, no continuous shape representation which models the effects of covariates exists. \emph{\texttt{NAISR} provides a model with such capabilities.}
+Among NDMs for shape representations, ImplicitAtlas~\citep{yang2022implicitatlas}, DIF-Net~\citep{deng2021DIF}, DIT~\citep{zheng2021DIT}, and NDF~\citep{sun2022topology} were proposed to capture point correspondence between target and template shapes within NDMs.
+Currently, no continuous deformable shape representation which models the effects of covariates exists. \emph{\texttt{NAISR} provides a model with such capabilities.}